-Commissioner Chagnon stated that the Department might get pushback from contractors on some of these fees, but overall feels these fees are justified and definitely need updating.
+Commissioner Chagnon stated that the department might get a little pushback from contractors on some of these fees, but overall feels these fees are justified and definitely need updating.
 Commissioner Chagnon feels that, since some of these fees are increasing quite a bit, we need to ensure that Dispatch is efficient with how they are dispatching crews.
 Some of these fee changes are significant, and it would be helpful to get this information out to the public and the contractors because ultimately the contractor will be applying these increases to the customer.

 Mr. Springer stated that, if this fee structure is approved this evening, it then will need to be approved by the Board of Finance and the City Council and then will need to be filed with the PUC.
 This approval process will leave plenty of time to engage with the contracting community to inform them of the new rate structure.
-Mr. Springer also will ask Mr. Munir Kasti and Mr. Paul Nadeau, along with Mr. Bill Ward, Director of Permitting & Inspections, to share the information with contractors.
-Mr. Springer also noted that the creation of the new fees follows the utility principle of "cost causer pays," and that without any fee, the costs of the work to benefit one specific ratepayer are currently being spread to all ratepayers.
+We also will ask that Mr. Munir Kasti and Mr. Paul Nadeau, along with Bill Ward at the City's permitting office, share the information with contractors.